 Please talk to your supervisor about your illness and symptoms.
-Your supervisor will relay your symptoms to one of the clinical specialists (Dr. Cooke, Dr. Brown, or Shelby Weaver, RN) to determine whether or not you are option 1, 2, or 3.
-(See below.)
+Your supervisor will relay your symptoms to one of the GLEC COVID officers (Dr. Brown, Dr. Cooke, or Shelby Weaver, RN).

 *A team member who has been exposed to someone, such as a household family member, who is suspected or confirmed to have COVID-19 should self-monitor for COVID-19 related symptoms for 14 days.
 However, while self-monitoring, the team member will continue to work as long as they do not have symptoms.